 A question that divides those who otherwise adhere to the sovereignty of God concerns the amount of control that requires.
 Is it possible for God to be sovereign if people are able to act in ways that are contrary to his will?

 On the one hand are those who would deny that possibility.
 They would say that God’s sovereignty is somehow diminished if he is not in total control of everything that happens.
 Everything must happen in the way that he has planned.

 On the other hand, are those who would understand that God, in his sovereignty, has granted a certain amount of autonomy to humanity.
 This ‘free will’ allows humanity to act in ways that are contrary to how God might wish for them to act.
 It is not that God is powerless to stop them.
 Rather he has granted us permission to act as we do.
 Yet, even though we might act contrary to God’s will, his purpose in creation will be accomplished.
 There is nothing we can do that will thwart his purpose.

 A Correct View of Sovereignty

 Which view is correct?
-Throughout the Bible we find people who acted contrary to the instruction God had given to them.
-The Bible even goes so far as to claim that there is no one, apart from Jesus, who is good, who does what God wants (Rom.
+Throughout the Bible, we find people who acted contrary to the instruction God had given to them.
+The Bible even goes so far as to claim that there is no one, apart from Jesus, who is good, and who does what God wants (Rom.
 3:10-20).
-The Bible describes a world that is in rebellion against their creator.
+The Bible describes a world that is in rebellion against its creator.
 That seems at odds with a God who is in total control of all that happens.
 Unless those in rebellion against him do so because it is God’s will for them.

 Consider the sovereignty that we are more familiar with, the sovereignty of an earthly king.
 This sovereign has the responsibility for establishing and enforcing the rules of the kingdom.
 That sometimes people break his sovereignly established rules does not make him less sovereign.
 Nor can his subjects break those rules with impunity.
 There are consequences for acting in ways contrary to the sovereign’s wishes.